-- Run these ideas through Google Trends to make sure these products are being searched for, hence they relevant and in demand.
-If the graph shows that the product/topic demonstrates steady growth, it may be a winner!
+Run these ideas through Google Trends to make sure these products are being searched for, hence they relevant and in demand.
+If the graph shows that the product/topic demonstrates steady growth for around 3-5 years, it may be a winner!

-- Run through KWFinder to see the monthly search volume of these in Google I.E if the product is a Sweeping Brush, input variations of the term (I.E. indoor sweeping brush) to really get the full perspective to how many people are searching for the product.
+You can also use KWFinder to view similar data.
 K.W Finder will allow you to create a free account for a few searches, although the paid version is particularly helpful.
 This tool allows you to export results in an excel format, meaning that you can keep all of your findings in a folder on your computer, ready to access when you’re ready to do SEO & Keyword Mapping (But that’s another topic in itself that I will write an article on).

 Ok, so now that you have an idea as to the niche you’re looking to create your drop shipping business in, you’ll now need a medium in which you can sell your products from… Hence you’ll need a website, now there are a few different CMS (Content Management Systems) that you can use, but the main two are Shopify and WordPress.

 Personally, I use WordPress but I know lots of people who use Shopify; I’ll list the benefits and drawbacks of each platform below